SeldonIO/alibi-detect/doc/source/overview/config_files.md

 Compared to *standard instantiation*, config-driven instantiation has a number of advantages:

-- **Human readable**: The `config.toml` files are human-readable, providing a readily accessible record of previously created detectors.
+- **Human readable**: The `config.toml` files are human-readable (and editable!), providing a readily accessible record of previously created detectors.
 - **Flexible artefact specification**: Artefacts such as datasets and models can be specified as locally serialized objects, or as runtime registered objects (see [Specifying complex fields](complex_fields)).
 Multiple detectors can share the same artefacts, and they can be easily swapped.
-- **Editable**: Config files written by the {func}`~alibi_detect.saving.save_detector` function can be edited prior to reloading.
-- **Inbuilt validation**: The {func}`~alibi_detect.saving.load_detector` function uses [pydantic](https://pydantic-docs.helpmanual.io/) to validate detector configurations, improving reliability.
+- **Inbuilt validation**: The {func}`~alibi_detect.saving.load_detector` function uses [pydantic](https://pydantic-docs.helpmanual.io/) to validate detector configurations.

-In what follows, the Alibi Detect config files are explored in some detail.
-To get a general idea of the expected layout of a config file, readers can also skip ahead to [Example config files](examples) for examples of config files for some common use cases.
+To get a general idea of the expected layout of a config file, see the [Example config files](examples).
 Alternatively, to obtain a fully populated config file for reference, users can run one of the [example notebooks](../cd/examples.md) and generate a config file by passing an instantiated detector to {func}`~alibi_detect.saving.save_detector`.

 ## Configuration file layout